Knowing how to write a video brief is key when you’re producing any sort of video.

 But, if you’re a startup founder or small business owner, then you should learn how to write a video brief too as this might be something you have never ventured into before.

-If you’re a Marketing Director working at a business who is looking to create a video to explain how a product works.
-In this scenario, you would send your video brief to agencies that offer video services.
+If you’re a Marketing Director looking to create a video to explain how a product works then you need to know how to write a video brief.

-If you contact several agencies about your video project, and don’t attach your brief, you’ll find that more often than not, you’ll get asked for it.
+Also if you reach out and don’t attach your brief, you’ll more than likely be asked for it.

 Typically your video brief takes the form of a Word Document or PDF, but some marketers like to get crazy with Powerpoint too and make their brief that way!